Code-Institute-Submissions/CI-MS1-Portishead-Website/README.md

 ## Disclaimer
-This website was created for a milestone project for The Code Institue Full Stack Software Development Diploma.
+This website was created for a milestone project for The Code Institute Full Stack Software Development Diploma.
 The content of this Website is for educational purposes only.